itsbenjiidunn/openperps-oss/README.md

 Telegram bot, a wallet, or an analytics dashboard.
 One SDK, one keeper, one risk engine, reused across all of them.

-> Devnet by default.
-Mainnet-capable, not production-approved.
->
 > OpenPerps v1 is unaudited.
 Do not use with real user funds unless you complete
 > your own review and accept the risk.